 The steel island bench top was manufactured and folded in Hobart by Cordwell Lane builders.
 All joinery was manufactured by Mark Gauci at Complete Interior Design who custom-made the round pull-function for this project.
 By sticking the monochrome palette we were able to layer multiple textures resulting in a reasonably minimal outcome.

 We wanted to create a functional space while working with the restrictions of existing obscure angles.
 Our play on the linear motif from the bluestone Turkish tiles and security glass under the island to the contrasting plywood shadow line under the bench top has assisted in detracting the focus from the angle of the first floor mezzanine which posed a challenge when working with the kitchen below.
-We also extended the interior footprint of the apartment by moving the original external doors to the side and tiling what was an extension of the courtyard, creating a sunroom.
+We also extended the interior footprint of the Oxford Street Apartment by moving the original external doors to the side and tiling what was an extension of the courtyard, creating a sunroom.